 Can the pre-requisites be taken from any university?

 The answer is yes.
-Dakota State University is the program’s home university, but you may complete the general education and prerequisite courses at any university.
+South Dakota State University is the program’s home university, but you may complete the general education and prerequisite courses at any university.
 All pre-requisite courses are offered online or face to face.
 If these classes are taken at an out-of-state university, please contact me so we can make sure your classes will be transferable.
-Program Director Lacy Patnoe is happy to review any previously completed coursework to transfer to DSU.
+Program Director Lacy Patnoe is happy to review any previously completed coursework to transfer to SDSU.

 When do I start learning about Respiratory Care?

-The second year is spent at Rapid City Regional Hospital, completing the professional respiratory care classes.
+The second year is spent at Monument Health Rapid City Hospital, completing the professional respiratory care classes.
 The AS degree portion begins each May and is one year in duration.
 When you begin that year, you will be in “class” full time.
 You will attend lecture, participate in lab, and complete clinical.
 Clinical is the time that you spend at the bedside working with our clinical instructor, or another licensed respiratory therapist, on actual patients.

 Can I take my credentialing exam and become licensed to practice as a Respiratory Therapist after completion of my AS degree?